DeLTA 2023 Abstracts

 Authors:

-Prabhu P. Dev, Pranesh Das and Raju Hazari
+Prabhu Prasad Dev, Pranesh Das and Raju Hazari

 Abstract: Anomaly detection in real time surveillance videos is a challenging task due to the scenario dependency, duration and multiple occurrences of anomalous events.
 Typically, weakly supervised video anomaly detection that involves video-level labels is expressed as a multiple instance learning (MIL) problem.
 The objective is to detect the video clips containing abnormal events, while representing each video as a collection of such clips.
 Existing MIL classifiers assume that the training videos only have anomalous events of short duration.
 However, this may not hold true for all real-life anomalies and it cannot be dismissed that there may be multiple occurrences of anomalies in the training videos.
 This paper demonstrates that incorporating temporal information in feature extraction can enhance the performance of anomaly detection.
 To achieve this objective, a novel multi-stream deep neural network (MSDeepNet) is proposed by employing spatio-temporal deep feature extractors along with weakly supervised temporal attention module (WS-TAM).
 The features extracted from the individual streams are fed to train the modified MIL classifier by employing a novel temporal loss function.
 Finally, a fuzzy fusion method is used to aggregate the anomaly detection scores.
 To validate the performance of the proposed method, comprehensive results have been performed on the large-scale benchmark UCF Crime dataset.
 The suggested multi-stream architecture outperforms state-of-the-art video anomaly detection methods with the frame-level AUC score of 84.72% for detecting anomalous events and lowest false alarm rate of 0.9% for detecting normal events.